spectrocloud/librarium/packages/docs/content/04-clusters/3-vmware-clusters.md

 ## Configuration Requirements

 The vSphere environment should be configured with a **DHCP service** in the primary VM Network for the workload Kubernetes clusters.
 A Resource Pool needs to be configured across the hosts, onto which the workload clusters will be provisioned.
 Every host in the Resource Pool will need access to a shared storage, such as VSAN, in order to be able to make use of high-availability control planes.
+Network Time Protocol (NTP) must be configured on each of the ESXi hosts.

 ## Permissions